tejabale/certificate_telemetry/README.md

     Here, the `-i` argument specifies the input JSON file, and `-o` specifies the output CSV file.

 6. The output data is saved into the `sample_output.csv` file in the `myfiles` folder.

+**NOTE:**
+- Make sure to replace sample_input.txt and sample_output.json with your actual input and output filenames if they differ.
+Additionally, ensure that jq are properly installed and available in your environment.